 And you can go to the game early, use a private entrance, walk around a warm carpeted concourse and help yourself to a huge meatball sandwich and a popular craft beer and shoot some pool before the game starts.
 Anytime it gets too cold, head back inside and watch an inning on TV.

 Many people automatically think that they won’t be able to afford the fancy extras at the ballpark, and that’s not always the case.
 Especially with PNC Park seating.
-Take advantage…and learn about each seating area with this handy little guide.

 More About PNC Park: